kaneymhf/moodle-docker/README.md

 ## Credits

-This is a fork of [ellakcy/moodle](https://hub.docker.com/r/ellakcy/moodle).
+This repository is based on [ellakcy/moodle](https://hub.docker.com/r/ellakcy/moodle), but its not a fork.